Battle of Didgori: Aftermath

 The numbers of Seljuks fleeing the field was reportedly so large that the Georgian cavalry was taking scores of prisoners for several days.
 As a result, the Georgians were able to liberate the entire region from Muslim influence and even contest territories within the Seljuq Empire, which at that point was left almost defenceless.
 The captured Seljuqs would serve for David's ambitions to rebuild his kingdom.
 The unification of Georgia and the elimination of Muslim authority was completed in the year following the battle at Didgori.
-David laid siege to and captured the city of Tbilisi which became a royal town, the capital of Georgia, "for ever an arsenal and capital for his sons."
+David laid siege to and captured the city of Tbilisi, which became the capital of Georgia.

 The medieval sources emphasize David's acts of revenge against the Muslims of Tbilisi.
 However, the Arab historian al-'Ayni (1360–1451), who utilizes sources, some of which have not survived, admits that the city was pillaged but says that the Georgian king eventually showed patience and "respected the feelings of the Muslims."
 A well-educated man, he preached tolerance of other religions, abrogated taxes and services for the Muslims and Jews, and protected the Sufis and Muslim scholars.

 Having his forces exhausted and being wounded himself, Ilghazi returned to Mardin in a devastated condition.
 The Didgori battle helped the Crusader states, which had been under the pressure of Ilghazi's armies.
 The weakening of the main enemy of the Latin principalities was beneficial for the Kingdom of Jerusalem under King Baldwin II.

 According to A. Mikaberidze, "The triumphant victory at Didgori captured the imagination of future Georgian generations.
 A contemporary chronicler marveled, “What tongue can relate the wonders which our sustaining Christ gave us on that day?
 And what are the narrations of Homer and Aristotle to me about the Trojan War and the bravery of Achilles or Josephus’ writings about the valor of the Maccabees or Alexander and Titus at Jerusalem?”
 The battle entered Georgian national consciences as a “miraculous victory” (ძლევაჲ საკვირველი) and is without doubt one of the apogees of Georgian history.
 It signaled the emergence of Georgia as a military power in the late 11–12th centuries and shifted the balance scales in favor of Georgian cultural as well as political supremacy in eastern Asia Minor."